lucas-renaudie-dev/Portfolio/README.md

 Welcome to my Git Portfolio!

-My name is Lucas Renaudie and I'm a McGill University graduate (B.A.
+My name is Lucas Renaudie, I am 21 years old and I have just graduated from McGill University (B.A.
 Computer Science Major, Mathematics Minor).
+I speak both English and French completely fluently.

 Here, you’ll find a selection of my projects, all inspired by real-world academic and self-taught experiences.